Can you think of a day when you felt utterly overwhelmed with blogging and content creation and the million tasks to do?

 *Or something else

 Decide what one thing you’re going to do that feels simple.
-Something that doesn’t need creative inspiration (if you’re feeling particularly uninspired).
+Something that doesn’t need creative inspiration.
 Don’t take too long with this.
+Just decide.